santillanandrew/todo/README.md

 You can add an event to the TODO list in chronological order with `todo newev "{Event}" on "{Month} {DD}, {YYYY}"`

+You can add an item to the TODO list with `todo newit "{Item}"`

 You can delete an event from the TODO list with `todo delev "{Event}"`

 You can clear the TODO list with `todo clear`

-You can display the TODO list with `todo listev`
+You can display the TODO list with `todo show`